Dumvil History, Family Crest & Coats of Arms

 Early Notables of the Dumvil family (pre 1700)

-More information is included under the topic Early Dumvil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Dumvil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumvil family to Ireland